Skip to main content

 Team Pega:

+As this litigation continues, please remember that this is being handled by Pega’s Legal Department and outside counsel.
+You should not speculate about the merits or outcome of the case.
 If you need help answering any questions, send them to [email protected] and we will get back to you as soon as possible.
-Also given the public attention this continues to receive, if you receive a media inquiry about the recent court decision or the litigation more broadly, please forward to Lisa Pintchman [[email protected]] or Sean Audet [[email protected]].
+If you receive a media inquiry about this development or the litigation more broadly, please forward to Lisa Pintchman [[email protected]] or Sean Audet [[email protected]].

 Best,